ptejada/in-form/README.md

 > **Note:** The label`for` attribute is not supported in React and is replaced by `htmlFor`.

 Nothing else is needed in the example above for the form to be processed and submitted via ajax.
-You play with a live version of this example in the [Demo - Contact Form]
+You can play with a live version of this example in the [Demo - Contact Form]

 If you prefer, you can also use the React hook `useForm` and keep your existing form intact.
 You will only need to spread the generated props to the form element.
 Ex: